sourceplusplus/interface-jetbrains/docs/markdown/02-general/03-changelog.md

 - Fixed issue with agent failing to connect to Apache SkyWalking when using host `skywalking-oap`

 ## Improvement
-- Switched GitHub `access_token` query param to basic authentication
+- Switched docs from using GitHub `access_token` query param to basic authentication
-- Removed usage of deprecated ApplicationComponent
+- Removed usage of deprecated `ApplicationComponent`
 - Added additional logging output to Travis-CI builds
 - Added favicon.ico redirect to docs
 - Using `skywalking-oap` as Apache SkyWalking Docker host universally